What is the best way to select an ethical, responsible German Shepherd breeder?

 Transparency & Communication

 A reputable breeder is transparent about their breeding practices, bloodlines, and any challenges their dogs have faced.
 They are willing to answer questions, provide references, and share information about the puppy’s parents.
-Open communication is a strong indicator of a breeder’s integrity and dedication to their dogs’ well-being.
-Haus Mahr German Shepherds & Training shares all information about our dogs.
-We want puppy owners to have the best match and get off to the right start with their canine companion or working partner.
+Open, honest communication is a strong indicator of a breeder’s integrity and dedication to their dogs’ well-being.

 Contracts, Guarantees, & Support

 Ethical breeders provide contracts that outline responsibilities for both parties, including health guarantees and spay/neuter agreements when applicable.
 They often offer lifetime support and guidance for owners.
 Ethical breeders care about dogs beyond the point of sale.
-Avoid breeders who pressure you to buy a puppy immediately or who make unrealistic promises about achievements.
+Avoid breeders who pressure you to buy a puppy immediately or who make unrealistic promises.

 Affiliation with Breed Clubs